shish/shimmie2/ext/oauth2_login/README.md

 - Proxy email header: `X-Forwarded-Email`
 - Auto-create OAuth2 users: enabled

+Some proxies expose the authenticated username as `REMOTE_USER` instead of an HTTP header.
+For example, Authelia deployments can set Proxy username header to `REMOTE_USER`; Shimmie reads that exact server variable instead of converting it to `HTTP_REMOTE_USER`.

 The following files can be dropped into a checkout of `shish/shimmie2-examples` next to the existing `docker-compose.yaml`.
 The values are intentionally local-development only.